TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 43/Genesis 43.27.md

 ---

-And he asked them of their welfare, and said, Is your father well, the old man of whom ye spake?
-Is he yet alive?
+He asked them of their welfare, and said, "Is your father well, the old man of whom you spoke?
+Is he yet alive?"